 If your staffing firm meets certain requirements, eight weeks after receiving the loan, you may apply to receive 100 percent loan forgiveness.

 The loan amount may be fully forgiven if the use of funds includes payroll, rent, utilities, and mortgage.
-Your staffing firm may also need to maintain the same number of employees, with the same salary, or quickly rehire fired employees and return their salary to normal levels.
+Your staffing firm may also need to maintain the same number of employees.
 A nice bonus is that debt forgiveness in the past was seen as taxed income, but in this program, the government offers you tax-free debt forgiveness.

 COVID- 19 Relief For Staffing Firms: Determining Eligibility For (7) Paycheck Protection Program

 After hearing about this program and the benefits it offers, you may be eager to confirm your eligibility and apply.
 But you have to meet certain criteria.

 (7) Paycheck Protection Program eligibility for staffing firms requirements include: